 The order is completed in standard quality according to the general state-of-the-art within the technically needed tolerances caused by materials and processes unless other specific completion norms are agreed upon with the client.

-Tolerance in terms of dimensions and qualities + / – 5%, Tolerance in terms of weight + / – 10%
+Tolerance in terms of dimensions and qualities + / – 5%(at least 2mm), Tolerance in terms of weight + / – 10%

 4. Delivery Period:

 Delivery terms can only be made approximately.
 Delivery terms are non-binding unless a more specific delivery date is agreed upon in written form.
 The supply terms valid for forwarders also apply to the seller.
 Compliance of an agreed delivery period, which requires the written form, imply that the client fulfills their obligations in due time (e.g. provision of order documents, needed material, construction drawing consent, etc.).
 If the client demands changes to the order, that influence the production period, after order confirmation, then a new delivery time begins with the confirmation of the changes.

 If the seller delays performance then the client can only practice their rights according to § 323 German Civil Code when the seller is responsible for the delay.
 A change to be proof is not evidence based to this regulation.
 Operational disturbances to the seller’s operations or the operations of external companies upon which the delivery or production is considerably dependent release the seller from the delivery period, without entitlement to damages, if only untimely or unreasonable expenses would provide relief.
 In this case, the delivery time is extended for the term of the operational disturbance.
 All serious constraints which are not objectively caused by the seller or which cannot be foreseen, especially general raw materials or energy shortages, traffic, interferences by authorities, labor disputes, war, exportation and all extensive fires are considered operational disturbances.
 The above passage also applies when the seller is not supplied by their supplier in time despite congruent covering purchase.